Christian Welch: 2020

 Welch was third time lucky playing in Melbourne's 2020 NRL Grand Final win over Penrith in a 26-20 win.

 Welch played in games 1 and 3 of Queensland’s shock series victory in the 2020 State of Origin series.

 2021

 Welch played a total of 21 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
-Welch played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.
+Welch played in two finals matches including the preliminary final where Melbourne suffered a 10-6 loss against eventual premiers Penrith.

 2022

 In round 1 of the 2022 NRL season, Welch was taken from the field during the clubs match against the Wests Tigers.
-It was later announced that Welch would be ruled out for the remainder of the season after suffering a torn achilles.
+It was later announced that Welch would be ruled out for the remainder of the season after suffering a torn Achilles.

+2023

+Welch played 25 games for Melbourne in the 2023 NRL season including all three finals matches as the club were defeated by Penrith in the preliminary final.

+2024

+On 21 August 2024, Welch was inducted as a life member of the Melbourne Storm.

+Welch played a total of 20 matches for Melbourne in the 2024 NRL season as the club finished as minor premiers.
+Welch played in Melbourne's 2024 NRL Grand Final loss against Penrith.

+2025

+On 12 February, Welch announced he had retired prior to the start of the 2025 season citing ongoing back issues which were affecting his every day life.
+Just the day before announcing his retirement, Welch had been absent from the team photo due to suffering a concussion during pre-season training.